top of page

 MENTAL HEALTH

-CPAN - In 2020, the TTUHSC El Paso Department of Psychiatry launched the region’s Child Psychiatry Access Network.
-CPAN is a telephone hotline that primary care physicians can use to assist with diagnosing and treating child and adolescent patients with psychiatric symptoms. • 812 consults • 728 patients enrolled • 396 primary care physicians enrolled • 79 clinics enrolled • Covers approximately 200,000 children TCHATT - TTUHSC El Paso serves as the West Texas hub for the Texas Child Health Access Through Telemedicine program, which provides mental and behavioral health services to children and adolescents in public school districts.
-Through TCHATT, TTUHSC El Paso’s Department of Psychiatry provides rapid assessment, therapy sessions, resource referrals and psychoeducation to school officials, children and families in areas of Texas often underserved and underinsured. • 4,033 counseling sessions conducted • 1,401 patients enrolled • 22 independent school districts and 2 charter schools • Reaches from El Paso to Val Verde County in Del Rio, TX
+CPAN - In 2020, the Texas Tech Health El Paso Department of Psychiatry launched the region’s Child Psychiatry Access Network.
+CPAN is a telephone hotline that primary care physicians can use to assist with diagnosing and treating child and adolescent patients with psychiatric symptoms. • 812 consults • 728 patients enrolled • 396 primary care physicians enrolled • 79 clinics enrolled • Covers approximately 200,000 children TCHATT - Texas Tech Health El Paso serves as the West Texas hub for the Texas Child Health Access Through Telemedicine program, which provides mental and behavioral health services to children and adolescents in public school districts.
+Through TCHATT, Texas Tech Health El Paso’s Department of Psychiatry provides rapid assessment, therapy sessions, resource referrals and psychoeducation to school officials, children and families in areas of Texas often underserved and underinsured. • 4,033 counseling sessions conducted • 1,401 patients enrolled • 22 independent school districts and 2 charter schools • Reaches from El Paso to Val Verde County in Del Rio, TX

 POWERED BY PHILANTHROPY